 This salmon recipe is simple, healthy, and delicious.
 You can use the salmon as a dip for parties, or make it into an amazing sandwich!
-In the picture they are served on endives, but I like to serve them on toasted bread, topped with a little cream cheese, dill, and avocado.
+In the picture they are served on a collection of endive, but I generally like to serve them on toasted bread, topped with a little cream cheese, dill, and avocado.
 The original salmon recipe was created by Eric Ripert.

 Yield: 10-12 servings

 1 lb fresh high quality salmon, cut into small bite sized cubes

 4 ounces of quality smoked salmon, roughly chopped